 You can also easily spot Oryukdo Island, Gwangan Bridge and Dalmaji Hill from the Nurimaru APEC House alfresco terrace.

 18. Haeundae Beach Premium Yacht Tour

 Enjoy Haeundae Beach from a different perspective on a luxury yacht – soak up sunkist views of Haeundae Beach and Gwangalli Beach whilst enjoying complimentary beer or soft drinks.

 The staff are also on hand to look after you and take pictures as a lasting memory of Haeundae Beach.

 You might like – Things to do in Gwangalli Beach, Busan >

 19. Spa Land Centum

-Located in the Shinsegae Department Store Centum City, this is an authentic South Korean spa and sauna experience.
+Located in the Shinsegae Department Store Centum City, this is an authentic South Korean spa and sauna experience which stays open in the evening.
 Spa Land Centum uses hot spring water full of sodium bicarbonate, which is pulled up from underground wells.

 Don’t miss out on the best Busan spa experience – book your discounted Spa Land Centum tickets with Klook.
 You’ll get more ‘Jjimjilbang’ for your Bucks – for an authentic South Korean sauna experience!

 Spa Land is also included in the Visit Busan Pass.